Aldr0n/PleskSentry/README.md

 - That's it!

 ## Setup Guide
-1. Clone the repository to your server:
+1. Clone the repository to your server (location of your choice):
    ```bash
    git clone https://github.com/your-username/plesk-sentry.git
    cd plesk-sentry